Returning to Work in the Care Department

 I have had clients, young, old and from all walks of life that find parenting challenging.
 No matter how experienced you are, how many children you have, the mere thought of someone coming into your home to ‘provide support’ or in serious circumstances to ‘remove’ them must be terrifying.

 For some situations this could be the best solution for a family, such help and support could be priceless.
 There are a number of ways the local authority can provide support, such as Child in Need plans and where a child is suffering harm or at risk of harm, child protection plans can be implemented.
-This involves all the different organizations and agencies involved with a child coming together to provide a support plan for a family.
+This involves all the different organisations and agencies involved with a child coming together to provide a support plan for a family.
 The plan is then monitored until all the concerns are addressed.

 But what happens when things don’t get better and the local authority are going to issue court proceedings or they mention a “legal planning meeting”?